The West Coast Marinas of Corsica

 Day 6 – Propriano to Bonifacio (32 NM)

 Bonifacio is one of the most precious gems of the island and home to one of the best marinas in Corsica – Port Bonifacio.
 This well-furnished harbor provides guests with modern facilities and, due to its position, the ability to easily reach the nearby island of Sardinia.
+In addition, find more details by reading the Port Bonifacio reservation guide.
 Bonifacio is renowned for the beautiful citadel with long intricate lanes, the old steps of montée du Rastello, the bastion of l’Étendard which has been converted into a museum.
 The local restaurants, shops, and cafés will welcome you with their traditional products and genuine hospitability.

 Day 7 – Bonifacio to La Maddalena’s National Park (17 NM)